 * This article contains affiliate links which are for selling products on Amazon which I earn a commission for.
 I only promote products that are relevant to this websites purpose of personal growth.
 These sales make it possible for My Life Experiment to run as successfully as possible.

-In that article I described the method I would use to write my gratitude lists.
 I said that I would be writing 10 things to be grateful for and why I am grateful for them.
 This method has been incredibly helpful over the years, but it is not a method that I invented.
-It came from a book called “The Magic.”
+It came from “The Magic.”

 “The Magic” is the third book stemming from “The Secret.”
 You may know that “The Secret” is a book on learning how to use the “Law of Attraction” for creating abundance in our lives.
 If you didn’t know that then now you do!